atharvaprabhune/Aquario/README.md

 <li><h3><em>Specials</em></h3>This page will showcase the products/import quality fish for which the shop is renowned for</li>
 <li><h3><em>Products and Services:</em></h3>The services and general products will be enlisted here.</li>
 <li><h3><em>Terms and Conditions:</em></h3>The rules and regulations of shop delivery as well as the
-copyright issues of the website will be mentioned here</li>
+copyright issues of the website will get mentioned here</li>
 <li><h3><em>Product Plus:</em></h3>This page is under construction !</li>
 </ul>
 <hr>